kk4das/IC746CAT/README.md

 See the example sketch for more examples.

 A word on the example sketch.
 It is configured to write debug output to a ILI9341 TFT using the Adafruit libraries, because that is what I had on the bench.
 It should be straightforward to modify it to use SoftwareSerial or other output device of your choice.
+There is also debug code in the library itself to send all received CAT command to a SoftwareSerial port.

 ## Author & contributors ##